Masoud647/Masoud647.github.io/README.md

 used to sign out items.
 The parts crib is an area that is used for technology students at Humber who can sign out hardware items that can be useful for labs and projects which is very useful.
 Our project will consist of three major hardware parts the Raspberry pi, webcam and barcodes.
-Raspberry pi is the brain of the operation computing and processing all the actives in the parts crib.
+Raspberry Pi is the brain of the operation computing and processing all the actives in the parts crib.
 The webcam is the eyes of the operation by scanning the barcodes.
 Lastly, the barcodes hold the information to identify each item in the parts crib and